drmcnelson/S11639-01-Linear-CCD-PCB-and-Code/README.md

 If you want to use this in a product of for any commercial purpose, please contact me.

 Copyright 2024, M C Nelson, PhD, all rights reserved.
+Patent pending.